Izzimach/om-react-pixi/README.md

 om-react-pixi
 =============

-Bindings for om to let you control pixi sprites from clojurescript.
+Bindings for om to let you create and control pixi sprites from clojurescript.